Emergency beacon

 Choosing an emergency beacon

-The type of tag you need depends on how you navigate.
+The type of beacon you need depends on how you navigate.

-• Do you sail on your own boat and often far from the coast?
-Choose an EPIRB beacon.
+• Do you sail your own boat, often far from the coast?
+Choose an EPIRB.

-• Are you used to changing boats regularly?
-The PLB beacon can be a good option.
+• Do you regularly change boats?
+The PLB beacon may be a good option.

-• If you frequently sail close to the coast or if you are a keen ocean racer, equip yourself with a beacon AIS.
+• If you frequently sail close to the coast, or if you're a keen ocean racer, get a AIS beacon.

-At Comptoir Nautique, we have selected beacons and accessories to meet all your needs.
+At Comptoir Nautique, we've selected beacons and accessories to meet all your needs.
 Beacons are available in stock at Comptoir Nautique for delivery throughout France and worldwide.
 Find our different categories and products from the McMurdo, Ocean signal or Kannad brands at the best prices!

 Back to top